FBalzerMPE/imprs_sports_week/data/sport_descriptions/tennis/introduction.md

 **Before we start, let's give a huge shoutout to [SV Plasma](https://www.svplasma.de/WWWSVP/Tennis/tennis.html); they kindly allowed us to use their fields for this event!**\
 **As a student, you can become a member with unlimited chances to play during one full season for just 95 €, and 160 € if you're not a student.
 You can find the [Aufnahmeantrag (application for admission) here](https://www.svplasma.de/WWWSVP/Allgemein/20140523_SVP_Aufnahmeantrag.pdf).**

+**⚠️If you own tennis rackets, let us (ORGANIZERS) know if you can bring them, we're still in need for some!**

 Here's everything you need to know: